 What’s the 21st Century’s answer to the Van Dyke?
 I give you: The Royale.
 This is a sweet beard – maybe my favorite short beard style at the moment, which isn’t to say that I’m handsome enough to pull it off.

-The Royale consists of a short moustache, a rough patch of growth on the chin and a soul patch – it’s the one you associate with Johnny Depp.
+The Royale consists of a short moustache, a rough patch of growth on the chin and a soul patch.
 What separates it from a circle beard is that the moustache is floating (not attached to the chin patch).
 Surely one of the top beard styles, it’s perfect for guys who struggle to grow a full beard – so long as you’re prepared to maintain it.

 The Chin Strap